 33. Nam Ngiaw

-Another key ingredient in nam ngiaw is tua nao, which is a type of fermented soy bean frequently used in northern Thai cuisine.
+Another key ingredient in nam ngiaw is tua nao, which is a type of fermented soy bean frequently found in northern Thai food.
 It’s a plant-based condiment often used as an alternative to shrimp paste.

 34. Yen Ta Fo